 Moreover, considering economics, testing a prototype saves a lot of time and capital by reducing unnecessary production costs.

 And one of the most practical uses of the prototype is that it can give you actual user feedback.
 You can modify and enhance the app using that feedback.
-It gives your app a guarantee of success even before the development process.
+It gives your app a guarantee of success even before the process of development.

 Let’s say if an architect wants to design a residential building, he/she will not just handover the design on paper to the construction company, he would make a scaled model of the design to give it a physical form and to better understand the outcome.
 The model is nothing but a prototype.